CaptainApolloo/ASTO-BOT/README.md

 ### Dashboard

+Everything at a glance: connection status for Twitch and OBS, what is running right now, and the live chat next to it.

 ![Dashboard](screenshot_dashboard.png)

 ### Events & Actions

+An event is a trigger plus a list of actions.
+Pick what should set it off — a follow, a raid, a channel point reward, a chat command — and ASTO-BOT does the rest.

 ![Events](screenshot_events.png)

+Actions run top to bottom.
+Send a chat message, play a sound, start an overlay, switch an OBS scene, run a script — combine as many as you like, with permissions and cooldowns per event.

 ![Configured Event](screenshot_event_configured.png)

+Over a hundred ready-made actions, sorted by category.
+No code needed.

 ![Action Picker](screenshot_action_picker.png)

 ### ASTOSCRIPT

+For everything the ready-made actions do not cover: a real scripting language with variables, conditions, loops, file access and HTTP requests.
+Syntax highlighting, autocomplete and a live debugger are built in — and if you would rather not write it yourself, **Copy AI Prompt** hands the job to an AI.

 ![Scripts](screenshot_scripts.png)

 ### Clips

+Browse your channel's clips, sort them into lists, and play them on stream — manually, as a playlist, or by chat command.

 ![Clips](screenshot_clips.png)

 ### Overlay Editor

+Build animated overlays from images and text: drag them into place, give each element a timeline, add sounds per step.
+Runs as an OBS browser source or as a transparent window for window capture.

 ![Overlay Editor](screenshot_overlay.png)

 ### Giveaway & Points

+Viewers collect points just by watching and spend them to enter.
+Draw a random winner, or let the highest bid win.

 ![Giveaway](screenshot_giveaway.png)

 ### Photo Mode

+Viewers join a group photo by chat command and appear on stream together — with backgrounds, text effects and a countdown.

 ![Photo Mode](screenshot_photomode.png)